hack-different/apple-knowledge/wip/Factory_Threat_Model.md

 Zero keys can be observed both the for xART root UUID (00000000-0000-0000-0000-000000000000) as well as the initial values for BNCH domain nonces.

+The usage of `uidm` and `UID_MODE` can be used to disable the UID key entirely, preventing the usage of hardware specific tweaks.
+Even though this APTicket is "personalized" in that the ECID is set, because of explicit UID disable, there's no cryptographic material typing to the device, which broadly prevent the usefulness of the BNCH boot nonce, as it is not entangled with any device specific key material.
+In this case, any other ECID can generate valid BNCH values for any other ECID.

+This combined with the usage of Zero nonces for the boot nonce domains further extends predictable concerning to the other components of the boot path.

 ## HyperVisor `hypr`, Application Partitions `appv`, Root Domain (`hyp0`) and `hyp0`'s SysCfg `0Cfg`

 For Apple systems historically the `hypr` role is filled by the SPTM, but with newer Apple Silicon